Exponents of some one-dimensional Gauss-Manin cohomologies: Gauss-Manin systems, main result and Laurent series

-Thus we can start over again the same process with $a_1$ and $b_1$.
+Thus we can start the same process over again with $a^1$ and $b^1$.
 Since this can be continued for every power of $t$, we can deduce the surjectivity of $\id+\psi$.
 Moreover, if we take $b_k=0$ for every $k\in\Z$, it follows that every $a_k$ vanishes too, so $\id+\psi$ is also injective. \end{proof}